 • Cardless cobranded cards

 Prefer having the physical card quickly?
-Here’s an updated list of card issuers typically offering expedited shipping upon request.
+Below is an updated breakdown of card issuers that typically offer expedited shipping upon request.
 After approval, call the issuer’s customer support line to request faster shipping.
-Some issuers might charge a fee, but often waive it if you ask politely.
+Some issuers might list a fee, but they often waive it if you ask politely.

 IssuerExpedited ShippingTypical Delivery Time